 “If you choose this route, the horse will have to be moved out of the section of paddock you’re treating for around six months or longer, until the area is regenerated; you may have to reseed more than once if the damp conditions remain.”

-This Ask Horse & Hound query was first published in the current issue (24 March, 2011)
+This Ask Horse & Hound query was first published in H&H 24 March, 2011